pawelnd/online-dictionary-parser/README.md

-Parser for "wiki dictionary" and store data in own database
+Application parse "wiki dictionary" and store data in own database